 - a.
-Properly grade and seed all road cuts and embankments to minimize erosion and to maintain their rural character.
-(Road Crew) - b.
+Continue to grade and seed all road cuts and embankments to minimize erosion and to maintain their rural character.
+(Highway Department, Selectboard) - b.
 Review and update road and bridge condition status annually to reflect the priority of needed improvements.
 Make recommendations for short and long-term improvements.
-(Road Foreman and Selectboard)
+(Highway Department, Selectboard)

-Policy 1.2 Coordinate with local, regional, and state entities to plan for Dummerston's transportation needs in a comprehensive manner.
+Policy 1.2 Coordinate with local, regional and state entities to plan for Dummerston's transportation needs in a comprehensive manner.

 - a.
 Support the efforts of Connecticut River Transit.
 (Selectboard) - b.
-Continue to work on regional transportation planning with the Windham Regional Commission.
+Continue to work on regional transportation planning with the Windham Regional

+- Commission.
 (Windham Regional Commission Representatives) - c.
-Continue to work with the Windham Road Foreman's Network to bulk purchase culverts, fuel, and other transportation materials and equipment.
-(Road Foreman) - d.
-Coordinate with the Agency of Transportation and neighboring towns in planning for road and bridge improvements along Routes 30 and 5, the Interstate, and all bridges, to ensure adequate road and bridge capacities without damage to the rural environment of Dummerston.
-(Road Foreman, Selectboard)
+Continue to procure culverts, fuel and other transportation materials and equipment at the best price and quality possible.
+(Highway Department, Selectboard) - d.
+Coordinate with the Agency of Transportation and neighboring towns in planning for road and bridge improvements along routes 30 and 5, the interstate, and all bridges, to ensure adequate road and bridge capacities without damage to the rural character and environment of Dummerston.
+(Highway Department, Selectboard)